GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 ### Icon size

-All app icons should have the same visual weight, occupying roughly the same area.
+All extension icons should have the same visual weight, occupying roughly the same area.
 As the following figure shows, when you size an icon to fill the available area, square and circular icons are significantly larger than they should be, compared to icons with other shapes.